Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Meet the headteacher

-At the start of each interview:
+At the start of each interview introduce yourselves and explain that:

-- State that the headteacher has confirmed to the LA that the interviewee does or does not want additional representation (union official or other).
+You should also state that the headteacher has confirmed to the LA that the interviewee does or does not want additional representation (union official or other).

 As with your initial meeting with the headteacher, or senior delegated member of staff, do not discuss the details of the allegation unless they are already known by the school.